 - Kelsey Lane

-My teaching philosophy was shaped by many years spent in experiential settings working with K-12 and undergraduate students.
+My teaching philosophy is shaped by many years spent in experiential and environmental education settings working with K-12 and undergraduate students.
 Spending days or weeks on end with students in field settings taught me to focus on the whole student and person, not just the intellectual scholar.
-When I teach in an online setting, I retain those lessons: each of my students have unique and diverse life experiences that need to be respected and acknowledged as we all learn and grow together.
-My experience in leadership development, group management and risk management have helped me create online classes that facilitate collaborative work and opportunities for students to lead.
+When I teach in a classroom setting, I retain those lessons: each of my students have unique and diverse life experiences that need to be respected and acknowledged as we all learn and grow together.
+My experience in leadership development, group management and risk management have helped me create classes that facilitate successful group work, engaging field trips and opportunities for students to lead.
 I prioritize an active learning environment with opportunities for group discussion, group work and inquiry-based learning.

-`I have benefited myself from the accessibility and flexibility of online education to advance as an educator.
-During graduate school, I have sought out formal training in education and pedagogy.
-I have pursued training in undergraduate teaching through the Graduate Certificate in College and Undergraduate Teaching program at Oregon State University, with many of those courses being provided through eCampus.
+Through coursework during graduate school, I have sought out formal training in education and pedagogy.
+I have pursued training in undergraduate teaching through the Graduate Certificate in College and Undergraduate Teaching program at Oregon State University (OSU).
 During an internship, I improved my teaching through peer review.
 I learned about better practices for an inclusive and innovative undergraduate classroom.
 I’m part of a community of graduate students and faculty at my college engaging on how to unlearn racism in geoscience, an NSF-funded national initiative.
 We are brainstorming the best practices in the earth sciences, especially around co-management and fieldwork.
 These practices can be carried out in fieldwork and field-based courses taught at OSU, and I will take these practices into my future roles.

-I’m excited to pursue a career in undergraduate education.
+Inspired by my father, I am an educator inspired to fostering insatiable curiosity in my students.
 In my classroom, I aim to help students learn to think critically and pursue independent research in an inclusive space that welcomes all learners.
-I hope to teach in online settings, encouraging a global community as we engage on the challenging topics in climate and ocean science.